musclebigger/Web-full-stack-P1/README.md

 porblem identified

-    growing arrow when hover should be built by drawing line by postion The abosulte position is based on the current box
+    1.growing arrow when hover should be built by drawing line by postion The abosulte position is based on the current box 2.use vh instead px to match screen height, vh stands for current screent size

 function finished

     social medial icons are added.
     arrow fixed

+problems need to solve:
+    1. carusoul in profilo move incorrect
+    2. Testimonial box content problem for small screen
+    3. about me's text size doesn't chenge for small screen